Bug #58120

 If the client gets killed it's irrelevant because the watch is registered and later potentially timed out on the OSD side, not on the client side.
 The code that is highlighted in the pictures is executed on the OSD side.

-#4 Updated by 王子敬 wang about 2 months ago
+Updated by 王子敬 wang over 1 year ago

 Ilya Dryomov wrote: